-As a general rule, electric heaters operate more quietly than gas heaters.
-Both propane- and butane-powered heaters are made up of various moving parts, such as a vent and a burner, which can create a loud humming sound while in use.
-Light sleepers should choose a less-powerful electric heater, as this type of tent heater is usually quieter.
+As a general rule, electric heaters operate more quietly than gas models.
+Propane and butane heaters are made up of various moving parts to produce heat, which can create a loud humming sound while in use.
+Light sleepers may prefer a less-powerful heater, which is usually quieter.

 Tips for Buying and Using a Tent Heater

-- Buy a tent heater that shuts off automatically when it tips over, overheats, or detects low oxygen levels.
+- Consider a tent heater that shuts off automatically when it tips over, overheats, or detects low oxygen levels.

-- Use a gas-operated tent heater only in a well-ventilated tent.
+- Gas heaters should be used only in tents with proper ventilation.
 Consider having a carbon monoxide detector on hand to monitor oxygen levels.

-- Always keep heaters at least three feet from tent walls, sleeping bags, fabrics, and other flammable surfaces.
+- Always keep heaters at least 3 feet from tent walls, sleeping bags, fabrics, and other flammable surfaces.

 - Carefully read the user manual of any tent heater for specific manufacturer safety tips and recommended uses.

 Our Top Picks